-If you’re familiar with data analysis, then you must be aware of the term data visualization.
-This is a key part of the analysis of data.
-We’ll explain how it is used and discuss each of the different types of visualizations, but first, let’s make sure that we all understand what it is and why it’s important.
+Data visualization is a key part of the successful analysis of data.
+We’ll explain how it is used and discuss each of the different types of visualizations.
+But first, let’s make sure that we all understand what it is and why it’s important.

-What is Data Visualization?
+What Is Data Visualization?

-Why is Data Visualization Important?
+Why Is Data Visualization Important?

 We need data visualization because a visual overview of the information makes it easier